 Step 3: Prepare a survey plan (including how data will be recorded)

 After all the relevant information has been collected and the preliminary site inspection and desk-top study have been completed, a written plan for the main survey can be produced.
-The plan essentially sets out the content of the survey and can form the basis of the contract with the client.
+The plan essentially sets out the content of the survey and can form the b a s of the contract with the client.
 The plan will normally specify the following:

 The scope of the buildings’ survey.

 The type of survey (management or refurbishment and demolition).

 Any possible or known ACMs, not to be included in the survey.

 The survey procedure (eg how it will be conducted) and sampling strategy including: